Deducteam/Construkti/_build/default/README.md

 ### Benchmark

-You can test Construkti on `hol-lib.dk`, that contains the proofs of theorems in propositional, first-order and higher-order logics, including classical theorems.
-After translation, `hol-lib_c.dk` only contains intuitionistic proofs.
+You can test Construkti on `hol-lib.dk`, that contain the proofs of theorems in propositional, first-order and higher-order logics, including classical theorems.
+After translation, `hol-lib_c.dk` only contain intuitionistic proofs.